apechkin/express-oracle/README.md

 ### Local Installation

-First you need to install Oracle Instant Client locally How to do it, you can see here https://github.com/oracle/node-oracledb#-installation
+First you need to install Oracle Instant Client locally.

+How to do it, you can see here https://github.com/oracle/node-oracledb#-installation

 ```sh